abinit/abinit/doc/tutorial/gwr_intro.md

 ### Requirements

-First of all, one should mention that the GWR code requires an ABINIT build with Scalapack support enabled.
+First of all, one should mention that the GWR code requires an ABINIT build with Scalapack enabled.
-Also, a significant fraction of the computing time is spent in doing FFTs thus we highly recommend to use optimized external FFT libraries such as MKL-DFTI or FFTW3.
+Moreover, a significant fraction of the computing time is spent in doing FFTs thus we highly recommend to use optimized external FFT libraries such as MKL-DFTI or FFTW3.

 Discuss single and double precision version.